Hurricane Hugo: Continental United States

-Between 15–20 thousand people were left homeless in Charleston County.
+Between 15 and 20 thousand people were left homeless in Charleston County.
 Homes were primarily rebuilt and repaired by non-profit and ad-hoc groups.
 Churches and other private non-profit groups managed replacement housing for Hugo victims in at least four South Carolina counties whose governments lacked such capabilities.
 Temporary housing assistance was extended to 30,000 storm victims in the state by the FEMA at a cost of $31 million.
 In addition to those offered housing grants, 243 families were moved to FEMA mobile homes beginning a week after Hugo until April 1990.
 State and local governments together contributed $8.25 million to public assistance projects.
 After the storm, Governor Campbell said that the storm destroyed enough timber in South Carolina to "frame a home for every family in the state of West Virginia."
 An immense salvage effort was undertaken to harvest downed pine trees for pulpwood before they deteriorated to the point where they could not be used.
 Still standing timber that appeared usable for lumber and plywood frequently had annular separations of the rings that made them dangerous to saw and nearly impossible to cut into plies, so they were also downgraded into pulpwood, leading to such a drop in pulpwood prices that eventually much of the salvage effort ceased.
 United States Senator from South Carolina Fritz Hollings referred to FEMA as "a bunch of bureaucratic jackasses" during a speech on the floor of the United States Senate.
 An investigation was launched, which led to some reforms in FEMA procedures that helped the agency do a somewhat better job during Hurricane Andrew, the next catastrophic hurricane to strike the United States.
 The economy of South Carolina continued to grow after Hugo, though some sectors did not benefit from recovery efforts.
 There was a 14 percent increase in traffic accidents in Charleston in the wake of the hurricane.
 Delays in traffic in the city led to an estimated 35 percent increase in vehicular operating costs in the months following the hurricane.